-- The NZSAR Council is the selection panel. - References may be checked upon receipt of nomination. - The NZSAR Secretariat will manage the nomination and awards process. - A non-conflicted sub-committee of the NZSAR Consultative Committee will rank the eligible nominations and provide advice to the NZSAR Council. - The nominations will then be considered by the NZSAR Council who will make the final and incontestable decision regarding recipients. - The NZSAR Secretariat will notify the Gold Award and Certificate recipients and all nominators once the NZSAR Council has made its decision. - NZSAR Gold Award and Certificate recipients' identification will be officially announced at an awards ceremony arranged by the NZSAR Secretariat. - The NZSAR Secretariat will provide news releases on the Gold Award and Certificate recipients to the appropriate media.
+- The NZSAR Secretariat will manage the nomination and awards process. - A non-conflicted sub-committee of the NZSAR Consultative Committee will rank the eligible nominations and provide advice to the NZSAR Council. - The nominations will then be considered by the NZSAR Council who will make the final and incontestable decision regarding recipients. - The NZSAR Secretariat will notify the Gold Award and Certificate recipients and all nominators once the NZSAR Council has made its decision. - NZSAR Gold Award and Certificate recipients' identification will be officially announced at an awards ceremony arranged by the NZSAR Secretariat.

+• The NZSAR Secretariat will provide news releases on the Gold Award and Certificate recipients to the appropriate media.